 Tip 1.
 Release behind-the-scenes videos

 If you think planning an event is boring and nobody will care about it, think again.
-Creating relevant content is an excellent way to get people pumped up before the event, and what can be better than showing your team having a blast ...
+Creating relevant content is an excellent way to get people pumped up before the event, and what can be better than showing ...